nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_read.md

 {% endhighlight %}
 </div>

-See Consumer Search section for all [HTTP Error response codes](api_consumer_documentreference.html#24-search-response) supported by Consumer Search API.
+See the [general API guidance](development_general_api_guidance.html#error-handling) for all HTTP Error response codes supported by the NRL.